anderslundstedt/anderslundstedt.github.io/_posts/2019-05-30-Slides-Necessarily-non-analytic-induction-proofs.md

 define the standard model for any language of arithmetic, we will probably have to come up with some other solution.

+**UPDATE 2020-02-02:** *I have uploaded to the research page a note reflecting on terminology.
+This note includes a discussion of the following problem.*
 At the FLoV talk, [Graham Leigh](https://flov.gu.se/english/about/linguistics--logic-and-theory-of-science-unit/linguistics--logic-and-theory-of-science-unit?languageId=100001&userId=xleigr) pointed out that the terminology "necessarily non-analytic" might be a bit unfortunate.
 The reason is that we can construct cases where we have "ψ(x)